NCAA Division I FBS receiving leaders: Career

-The career leader in receiving yards is Western Michigan's Corey Davis.
-Davis does not have any single seasons in the top 30, instead having a consistent run of 941, 1,408, 1,429, and 1,500 yards over his four seasons.
-He broke the record set by Trevor Insley at Nevada.
-Prior to Insley, the record was held by a pair of Wyoming receivers, Ryan Yarborough and then Marcus Harris.
+The career leader in receiving yards is Corey Davis of Western Michigan.
+Rather than having a single standout season, Davis accumulated a remarkably consistent four-year total, posting 941, 1,408, 1,429, and 1,500 yards.
+He broke the previous record held by Trevor Insley of Nevada.
+Before Insley, the record was held by a pair of Wyoming receivers: Ryan Yarborough and Marcus Harris.